jerryscript-project/iotjs/docs/api/IoT.js-API-PWM.md

 ### pwmpin.setFrequencySync(frequency)
 * `frequency` {integer} In Hz (positive integer).

-The `setFequencySync` method congifures the frequency of the PWM signal.
+The `setFrequencySync` method configures the frequency of the PWM signal.
 `frequency` is the measurement of how often the signal is repeated in a single period.

 Configuration is done synchronously and will block till the frequency is configured.